bahrus/if-diff/README.md

 <custom-element-demo>
 <template>
     <div>
-        <wc-info package-name="npm.if-diff" href="https://unpkg.com/if-diff@0.0.19/html.json"></wc-info>
+        <wc-info package-name="npm.if-diff" href="https://unpkg.com/if-diff@0.0.33/html.json"></wc-info>
-        <script type="module" src="https://unpkg.com/wc-info@0.0.26/wc-info.js?module"></script>
+        <script type="module" src="https://unpkg.com/wc-info@0.0.32/wc-info.js?module"></script>
     </div>
 </template>
 </custom-element-demo>
 ```
 -->

-## Commonality with p-d.p-u (a kind of dom-bind alternative)
+## Commonality with p-et-alia (a kind of dom-bind alternative)

-Not only does if-diff share the same fetish for unidirectional data flow as [p-d.p-u](https://www.webcomponents.org/element/p-d.p-u), they share a number of common modules.
+Not only does if-diff share the same fetish for unidirectional data flow as [p-et-alia](https://github.com/bahrus/p-et-alia), they share a number of common modules.
 As a result, while if-diff weighs around 1.6kb and p-d weighs around 1.9kb, combine them together, and due to the magic of code reuse, the combined size is ~2.5kb minified and gzipped.

 ## Go to sleep mode